Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Many pet foods lack the necessary ingredients to sustain life - if the same amount that goes in comes out, then the pet just as well be eating saw dust pellets.
 If at all possible buy something besides the cheapest brand.
 Buy the best pet food that you can afford then stick to it (especially with puppies and kittens).

 Pets, just like humans, need fresh food in their diet.
 Fresh meat and vegetables contain essential enzymes not found in processed pet food.
-A healthy diet includes quality dry pet food and some meat and veggies or grains every day.
-(Cats need even more meat than dogs.)
+A healthy diet includes quality dry pet food and some meats, grains, and veggies every day.
+(Cats need more raw meat than dogs.)
 Supplements like wheat germ oil, brewer's yeast, and bran may be sprinkled on food.

 * Always consult with your veterinarian before using any herbal remedy.